Facebook tracking pixel for PageView event

 1. No-Fault Divorce in Pennsylvania

-• Both spouses agree that the marriage is irretrievably broken.
+• Both parties agree that the marriage is irretrievably broken.

-• There’s a mandatory 90-day waiting period after the divorce complaint is served.
+• After a 90-day waiting period from when the divorce complaint is filed and served, the court may issue a final divorce decree.

-• A divorce can proceed after the parties have been separated for one year.
+• Divorce can proceed once the parties involved have been living separately for at least one year.

-• Situations where one spouse refuses to sign or cooperate
+• Best For: Cases where only one spouse wants the divorce or refuses to sign consent forms.

 2. Fault-Based Divorce in Pennsylvania